 You’ll find all sorts of interesting information just by sorting survey responses with filters or crosstab, and comparing it to the overall results you’ve collected.
 Remember that the more specific your survey data is, the more actionable insights you’ll be able to draw from it.

-A time will come where you’ve gotten all you can from quantitative data.
+A time will come when you’ve gotten all you can from quantitative data.
 Once you’re done with the numbers you’ll want to learn why respondents are answering in a certain way.